 Value Description % Identity Number of matching residues divided by the sum of all residues and gap characters.
 The quotient is multiplied by 100 to give the similarity as a percent. % Gaps The gap length divided by the consensus length.
 The quotient is multiplied by 100 to give the similarity as a percent.
 Identical Number of residues that are identical in both sequences.
 Gap Count Number of gaps (of any length) in either sequence of an alignment.
-Gap Number of gap characters in an alignment.

-Length Score The cumulative score for an alignment derived by adding the matrix-derived match scores and subtracting gap penalties.
+Gap Length Score The cumulative score for an alignment derived by adding the matrix-derived match scores and subtracting gap penalties.
 Length Number of residues in the consensus, including gaps that match in both sequences.